 Solution 2: Consult your Kerberos documentation to generate a new keytab and use that keytab.

-Cause 3: Clock skew - If the time on the KDC and on the client differ significanlty (typically 5 minutes), this error can be returned.
+Cause 3: Clock skew - If the time on the KDC and on the client differ significantly (typically 5 minutes), this error can be returned.

 Solution 4: Make the Kerberos realm name all uppercase.
 Note: It is recommended to have all uppercase realm names.
-For details, refer to the Naming Conventions for the Realm Names and Hostnames section of this tutorial.
+See Naming Conventions for Realm Names and Hostnames.

 Cause: Kerberos requires the time on the KDC and on the client to be loosely synchronized.
 (The default is within 5 minutes.)
 If that's not the case, you will get this error.

 Solution: Synchronize the clocks (or have a system administrator do so).

 javax.security.auth.login.LoginException: KrbException: Null realm name (601) - default realm not specified

 Cause: The default realm is not specified in the Kerberos configuration file

 krb5.conf(if used), provided as a part of the user name, or specified via the